Skip to content

 • the ecosystem governance (e.g.: Data Spaces authorities, such as Data Intermediaries from the Data Governance Act).

-• also for ecosystems seeking interoperability and technical compatibility of their services.
+• ecosystems seeking interoperability and technical compatibility of their services.

 The ecosystem governance defines the applicable policy rules to participate in the digital (infrastructure, data or services) ecosystem, together with the Trust Anchors and Schema Extensions policy rules which apply to operators of services in the specific ecosystem.

-The interoperability in terms of governance is assessed by the Gaia-X Conformity and the Trust Indexes.
+The interoperability in terms of governance is assessed by the Gaia-X Compliance and the Trust Indexes.

 The interoperability in terms of technical compatibility is assessed by the Gaia-X Testbed.